-The Library of Grace Christian University exists to augment, enhance, and facilitate the academic pursuits of students, staff, faculty, and alumni.
-The Library is continually evaluating and expanding its resources to support the curriculum and promote student academic success.
-Library hours, access to its e-Resources, including journal articles, eBooks and media, and resources like Academic Success Coaching and The Writing Center are available through its website: gracechristian.edu/library.
+The Library and Learning Center of Grace Christian University builds an irresistible research and learning community through information and academic resources, services, and spaces dedicated to graduating discerning ambassadors for Christ.
+The Library is continually evaluating and honing its resources to support the curriculum and promote student academic success.
+Library hours, access to its e-Resources, including journal articles, eBooks and media, and resources like Student Success Coaching and The Writing Center are available through its website: gracechristian.edu/library.